alagskomahd/MAC-Address-Changer/README.md

 # 🧠 MAC Address Changer

 A simple Python tool that changes the MAC address of a network interface to enhance privacy and test network security.
-Built for learning, ethical hacking, and cybersecurity practice.
+Built for learning, penetration testing, and cybersecurity practice.

 ---